 Foundation of Movement

 Before you embark on ANY running program you need to ensure you have built up and sustained 10,000+ step days consistently for 3 months.
 This is steps OFF the horse and this is not just “because”, its to allow your body to build its strength, stamina and endurance at a sustainable pace.
-This allows your body to build its proper biomechanics, improve posture and gets your joints, ligaments, fascia and muscles all used to the workload.
+This allows your body to build its proper biomechanics, improve posture and get your joints, ligaments, fascia and muscles all used to the workload.
 Vital if you do any sort of desk work or sedentary job.
 This is an absolute must to help prevent injury down the track and its what is so often missed out.
 Everyone just goes from sitting to smashing pavements with their body that has been stuck in a chair for months on end and then wonder why they get hurt so often.

 When we ensure this step is in place we can then build up our fitness and stamina sustainably and often just by ensuring this happens you will find your fitness and “cardio” for riding improves also.
 Walking is often underrated as a form of exercise, but the truth is it has incredible benefits and can be done without much thought.
 Those 10,000 steps don’t have to be in one go.
 This is accumulated over the period of the day and getting some form of activity tracker like a fit bit is a great first step to help create some clarity on where you currently sit.

 Why You Only Need 3 Runs Per Week